ktaylor63/southeast/site/content/faq/red-wolf-recovery-program-review.md

 Maintaining a smaller, more manageable wild population that is fully integrated with the captive population would:

 - Allow for animals removed from the wild to support the necessary expansion and improved genetic health of the captive population;
 - Retain some of the influences of natural selection on the gene pool;
-  - Service as a small stock source for new reintroduction efforts across the red wolf’s historic range; and
+- Service as a small stock source for new reintroduction efforts across the red wolf’s historical range; and
 - Provide a population of continued research on the species’ wild behavior.

 ## What are the Service’s future plans for managing the non-essential, experimental red wolf population in northeastern North Carolina?